FAC9/READMES/GitHub-README.md

 Starting your wiki is simply a matter of clicking the wiki button and creating your first page.

-# Hoisting websites on GitHub Pages
+# Hosting websites on GitHub Pages

 ### Introduction
 Gt is a version control system that you can use locally on your machine, while GitHub and GitHub Pages hoist projects that use git on their servers.